Time-Warping Recurrent Neural Networks for Transfer Learning: Mathematically Deriving a Time-Warped LSTM

 Since the weights for the output gate are zero except for a constant bias, the output gate is constant in time.
 Using the bounds on $o_t$ in~\eqref{eq:lstm_linear},

 Thus,

 Therefore, the LSTM with the chosen weights and biases approximates the sequence $(z_t)_{t=1}^N$ with accuracy $\epsilon$. \end{proof}

 We now show that this construction extends naturally to the time-warped system defined in~\eqref{eq:timewarp} by modifying the forget and input gate bias terms in the LSTM.
-So, an LSTM with linear activation can be time-warped to approximate a time-warped time lag system with arbitrary accuracy.
+So, an LSTM with linear activation can be time-warped to approximate a time-warped time-lag system with arbitrary accuracy.

 \begin{proposition} For any infinite input sequence $(X_t)_{t\geq 1}$, parameter $a\in (0,1)$, initial condition $z_0$, and $\gamma>0$, let $(z_t)_{t\geq 0}$ be the sequence given by~\eqref{eq:timelag}, and let $(\widetilde z_t)_{t\geq 0}$ be the time-warped sequence defined by~\eqref{eq:timewarp} with $\tilde z_0 = z_0$,